Updated: May 4, 2026

 On-set protocol:

-Establish a system for reviewing footage (often called "checking dailies")
+Establish a system for reviewing footage (typically called "checking dailies")

-Implement a naming convention for files and takes
+Set up a naming convention for files and takes (to make sure they’re easy to find and distinguish)

 Create a quiet, focused environment for performers